apache/druid/docs/querying/caching.md

 ## Unsupported queries

-Query caching is not available for following
+Query caching is not available for following:
-- queries, that have a union operation, do not support result-level caching - [More details](https://github.com/apache/druid/issues/8713)
+- Queries, that involve a `union` datasource, do not support result-level caching - [More details](https://github.com/apache/druid/issues/8713)
-- queries, that involve an Inline data source or a Lookup data source, do not support any caching.
+- Queries, that involve an `Inline` datasource or a `Lookup` datasource, do not support any caching.
-- queries, with a sub-query in them, do not support any caching though the output of sub-queries itself may be cached.
+- Queries, with a sub-query in them, do not support any caching though the output of sub-queries itself may be cached.
+Refer to the [Query execution](query-execution.md#query) page for more details on how sub-queries are executed.
 - Join queries do not support any caching on the broker [More details](https://github.com/apache/druid/issues/10444)
 - GroupBy v2 queries do not support any caching on broker [More details](https://github.com/apache/druid/issues/3820)
+- Data Source Metadata queries are not cached anywhere.
+- Queries, that have `bySegment` set in the query context, are not cached on the broker.
+They are currently cached on historical but this behavior will potentially be removed in the future.